dnys1/smithy-dart/README.md

 # Smithy Dart

-> **Note**: This is NOT an official AWS product.
-It is mostly a technical proof-of-concept at the moment.
+> **NOTE**: This project is being worked on as part of the [Amplify Flutter](https://docs.amplify.aws/lib/q/platform/flutter/) project.
+Further development will take place [here](https://github.com/aws-amplify/amplify-flutter/tree/next/packages/smithy).

 Code generator and runtime packages for Smithy models in pure Dart.
 Check out the [Smithy Playground](https://smithy-playground.dillonnys.com/) to start exploring the code generator!